To Prove Four Color Theorem: Perimeter Trace

 If $W$ are $\{u_1,u_2\}$'s bridge vertices, there is no $K_3$ minor on $W\cup \{u_1,u_2\}$; if no two vertices in $W\cup \{u_1,u_2\}$ form a cut set, then by Lemma~\ref{k-2-2-in-outerplanar} there is no $K_{2,2}$ minor whose upper-vertices(lower-vertices) are only contained in $W\cup \{u_1,u_2\}$.
 Hence, $W\cup \{u_1,u_2\}$ is a perimeter trace.
 So $U\subseteq W\cup \{u_1,u_2\}$ is a perimeter trace.

 \end{proof}

-\begin{corollary} In a wing-1 graph, its outer-vertices form a perimeter trace. \end{corollary} \begin{proof} Since the union of perimeter traces for each component of a disconnected outerplanar graph is a perimeter trace of the whole graph, then it concludes by applying Proposition~\ref{structure-of-outplanr-perimeter-trace} on the simple structure of wing-1 graph. \end{proof}
+\begin{corollary} In a book-1 graph, its outer-vertices form a perimeter trace. \end{corollary} \begin{proof} Since the union of perimeter traces for each component of a disconnected outerplanar graph is a perimeter trace of the whole graph, then it concludes by applying Proposition~\ref{structure-of-outplanr-perimeter-trace} on the simple structure of book-1 graph.